Why do men suicide after divorce?

 North American divorced men are eight times more likely to commit suicide than women.
-Professor AJ Kposowa used data to analyze the effects of marital status on suicide risk.((Department of Sociology, University of California)) He found that divorced men were more than twice as likely to commit suicide as married men.
-And he found that divorced men are almost 10 times more likely to kill themselves than divorced women.((https://vancouversun.com/news/staff-blogs/men-and-suicide-the-silent-epidemic))
+Professor AJ Kposowa used data to analyze the effects of marital status on suicide risk.
+At the Department of Sociology, the University of California Professor Kposowa found that divorced men were more than twice as likely to commit suicide as married men.
+And he found that divorced men are almost ten times more likely to kill themselves than divorced women.²

 Divorce should mean the end of a marriage, not the end of life, for a man, or a woman.

-We must condemn the legal divorce process which results in the death of 3,600 men every year.
+We must condemn the legal divorce process, which results in the death of 3,600 men every year.

-- Help prevent men from committing suicide after divorce.
+- help prevent men from committing suicide after divorce

 Some say that men commit suicide after divorce because they do not want to pay child support or alimony.
-Let's examine that assumption; is that a believable reason for a man to suicide?
+Let's examine that assumption; is that a plausible reason for a man to suicide?
 A man who has spent most of his waking hours supporting his family.
 Will such a man decide to take his life now because he cannot bear the thought of providing for his kids?

-The answer of course is no.
+The answer, of course, is no.

 It is akin to saying that people will commit suicide when their taxes go up.
 Or because they have to pay higher health care premiums.
-This smacks of a snarky gender condescension.
+This accusation smacks of a snarky gender condescension.
 It is an insult to the men who do commit suicide.
 To trivialize the act of suicide down to escaping a financial burden, no matter how heavy that weight is.

 However, divorce from a spouse is a different issue than divorce from your children.
 The parents are the ones who divorce.
-No man or woman should suffer divorce from their children.
+No man or woman should suffer separation from their children.
 Men do not commit suicide after divorce because they cannot see their ex again.